Laser Diode Heatsinks, Mounts, and Accessories for a broad range of laser diode packages including fiber coupled packages and TO can packages.

 Micro 9.0: 9mm TO Can Laser Diode MountThe Micro 9.0 was designed to provide an inexpensive solution for holding and mounting 9mm TO-can laser diodes.
 The Micro mounts are not intended t...
 Read More

-OCP-300: OEM cold plate, 300WMaximum cooling capacity 300w, maximum delta T is 48°C. This high performance, high power compact cold plate is the ultimate solution for most of ...
+OCP-300: OEM cold plate, 300W300w laser maximum cooling capacity, maximum delta T is 48°C. This high performance, high power compact cold plate is the ultimate solution for most ...
 Read More

 OCP-150: OEM cold plate, 150WMaximum cooling capacity 150W, maximum delta T is 48°C. This high performance, high power compact cold plate is the ultimate solution for most of ...
 Read More